Origins of the Royal Canadian Navy: Opposition

-The Canadian Navy
+Canadian Navy

 The Naval Service Act establishing the Canadian Navy became law 4 May 1909.
 In addition to a Regular Force, the Act included a Reserve and a Naval Volunteer Force, and a Naval College located in Halifax.
-The administrative and discipline regulations adopted were the same as those of the Royal Navy, the "King's Regulations and Admiralty Orders" (KR&AI), and the British Naval Discipline Act of 1866.
+The administrative and discipline regulations adopted were the same as those of the Royal Navy, the "King's Regulations and Admiralty Orders" (KR&AI), and the British Naval Discipline Act 1866 (29 & 30 Vict. c.
+109).
 These two key documents would remain in practice for the next forty years.
 Training was to be conducted to standards that coincided with those of Britain; pay, promotions and service experience were to be transferable, and a common promotion list was adopted.

 The Admiralty proved reluctant to allow the Canadian government to exercise full control over its fleet.
 This contentious issue of jurisdiction beyond the three-mile limit was resolved at the Imperial Conference of 1911, with the formation of the Canadian Atlantic and Pacific Stations, covering the waters North of 30°, and ranging from 40° to 160° West.
 It was also decided that the new colonial navies, Canadian and Australian, although exclusively controlled by their respective governments, would act on behalf of the British Government on occasions when on foreign stations.
 If and when the Dominion ships were placed "at the disposal of the Imperial Government by the Dominion authorities" in times of war, they would form part of the British Royal Navy and remain under control of the Admiralty for the duration of the war.
 It was up to the Dominions themselves to decide what naval assets were placed at Britain's disposal, as Laurier had pledged.
 When Britain brought its fleet back to the European theatre, they handed over the two bases in Halifax and Esquimalt.
 This left Canada with the responsibility for defending the longest coastline in the world.